-- The role of the individual employee in relation to children and young people. - Who they come into contact with, on and off site - The times when staff work including early mornings, late evenings, holidays, weekends. - Have you identified the behaviour patterns of children and young people who might present a risk to employees?
-Are there identifiable triggers for this behaviour? - Are staff aware of the disabilities of children and young people which may impact on their behaviour towards employees? - Staff working alone, in remote buildings, on sports fields or carrying out home visits. - Are your work instructions and procedures being communicated and followed?

-- Are all staff made aware of any changes and procedures in working practices including for example: positive handling strategies, care and control policies, behaviour management policies. - Do your accident/incident records reflect a true picture? - Are there security/access restrictions on the premises?
+- What your staff actually do when they are at work - Who they come into contact with, on and off site - The times when staff work including early mornings, late evenings, holidays, weekends - Staff working alone, in remote buildings, on sports fields or carrying out home visits. - Are your work instructions and procedures being communicated and followed? - Are all staff made aware of any changes and procedures in working practices? - Do your accident/incident records reflect a true picture? - Are there security/access restrictions of the premises? - Do you identify potential assailants?